Skip to main content

 - What's the difference between a hosted and a punch-out catalog?

 - The main difference is in how you locate and add items to your shopping cart.
 In a hosted catalog, you stay within the AggieBuy user interface.
-With a punch-out catalog, you are taken to the vendor's website where you can then locate and return the items to your AggieBuy shopping cart.
+With a punch-out catalog, you are taken to the supplier's website where you can then locate and return the items to your AggieBuy shopping cart.
 When creating a Requisition, you can include items from hosted and punch-out catalogs on one Requisition.

 - I've noticed that most items have an associated commodity code.
 What is this for, and what happens if I locate an item without a commodity code?